-In the three months ended January 31, 2021:
+In the three and six months ended April 30, 2021:

-- Office and surgical products increased compared to the prior year period mainly due to an increase in PARAGARD® sales compared to the prior year period.
-Further, there was an increase from other surgical products such as Uterine Manipulators, Point-of-Care products and INSORB® surgical stapler.
-This was partially offset by a reduction in revenue from Surgical Retractors and Closure products. - Fertility net sales increased compared to the prior year period mainly due to an increase in revenue from IVF consumables, preimplantation genetic testing and acquired product Embryo Options. - Foreign exchange rates positively impacted sales by approximately \$1.0 million in the first quarter of fiscal 2021, compared to a negative impact of \$0.7 million in the prior year period.
-In the first quarter of fiscal 2021, net sales increased 7% in constant currency over the prior year period. - We expect to continue seeing downward pressure and volatility in certain markets related to net sales if the COVID-19 pandemic continues, as hospitals and healthcare centers continue to restrict access, and social distancing measures continue.
+- Office and surgical products increased compared to the prior year periods mainly due to an increase in PARAGARD[®] sales compared to the prior year periods.
+Further, there was an increase from other office and surgical products such as Uterine Manipulators, Retractors, Closure products, LEEP products and Point-of-Care products. - Fertility net sales increased compared to the prior year periods mainly due to an increase in revenue from IVF consumables, equipment sales, preimplantation genetic testing and sales from our recent acquisition, Embryo Options. - Foreign exchange rates positively impacted sales by approximately \$3.0 million and \$4.1 million in the three and six months ended April 30, 2021 and had a negative impact of \$1.4 million and \$2.1 million in the prior year periods.
+In the three and six months ended April 30, 2021, net sales increased by 58% and 29% in constant currency over the prior year periods. - Sales growth was primarily driven by stronger demand for our products and services as a result of our customers continuing to reopen their health care facilities and medical offices. - We expect to continue seeing downward pressure and volatility in certain markets related to net sales if the COVID-19 pandemic continues, as hospitals and healthcare centers continue to restrict access, and social distancing measures continue.